officialayushyadav15/crackyourinternship/Day 1/best time to buy and sell stock/README.md

-Certainly!
-Here’s a clear explanation of the provided C++ code, formatted for inclusion in a README file on GitHub, with a direct link to the problem:

----

 ## Problem

 You are given an array prices where prices[i] is the price of a given stock on the ith day.